ComFuturo

 call for proposals

-ComFuturo fellows have been selected following a transparent, merit-based, rigorous and fair selection procedure, which included a first phase of peer review by scientific and technological experts, as well as a second phase of personal interviews.
-Special consideration was given to the originality and innovative nature of the research project, its applicability and potential for transfer to the productive fabric, and the entrepreneurial profile of the candidates, as well as their ability to set and achieve far-reaching objectives.
+Special consideration will be given to the originality and innovative nature of the research project, its applicability and potential for transfer to the productive fabric, and the alignment with ageing and digilitalisation, as well as the ability of the candidate to set and achieve far-reaching objectives.

 ComFuturo projects must: